Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-For clarity, let's annotate the output's lifetime:
+... and, for clarity, let's annotate the lifetime:

 pub trait SelectionMethod {